suyash67/homepageJekyll/index.md

 at the <a href = "http://iitb.ac.in/"> Indian Institute of Technology, Bombay</a>.
 I am broadly interested in cryptographic protocols that help strengthen the security and privacy guarantees of cryptocurrencies, paving way for a decentralized economy.
-I am currently working towards my masters' thesis on <a href="{{ site.baseurl }}/project/2019/10/19/eff-proof-of-reserves.html"> Efficient Proof of Reserves for Cryptocurrency Exchanges</a>, guided by <a href="https://www.ee.iitb.ac.in/~sarva/"> Prof. Saravanan Vijayakumaran</a>. <br id="paddedlinebreak" />
+I worked on <a href="{{ site.baseurl }}/project/2019/10/19/eff-proof-of-reserves.html"> Designing Shorter, Privacy-Preserving Proof of Reserves for Cryptocurrency Exchanges</a> as a part of master's thesis, guided by <a href="https://www.ee.iitb.ac.in/~sarva/"> Prof. Saravanan Vijayakumaran</a>. <br id="paddedlinebreak" />
+I have also worked on analysing the confidentiality of amounts in Grin.

 <div class="line-break-small">
 <br/>